 - Coerced-Compliant False Confessions: someone confesses falsely due to coercive pressure during interrogations.
 The retraction of that false confessions starts immediately after the pressure is over.

 - Coerced-Internalized False Confessions: during police interrogations someone starts to believe that they did commit the crime even though they have no memory of the crime itself.
 The retraction of that false confession only comes after someone is internally convinced again that they are innocent.
-This is a process that may take years.
+That is a process that can take years.

 Cold Case Database